c4cs/c4cs.github.io/_commands/basics/echo.md

 echo
 --

 `echo` is used to output whatever it is given into stdio.
-Often useful for see what the value of environmental variables
+Often useful see the value of enviromental variables.

 ~~~ bash
 $ echo "Hello World!"